Gas in the motorhome - gas cylinder replacement in other countries

 Indicator showing the amount of gas in the cylinder and overfill lock

-The cylinder gas level indicators , which are mounted on the top right next to the valve, are also very helpful.
-There is no need to wonder if we only have 50% or maybe 20% of gas left in the cylinder - just look and we already know whether we need to look for a station, or whether we still have enough for the next few days.
+The gas level indicators in the cylinder , which are mounted at the top, right next to the valve, are also very helpful.
+You no longer have to wonder whether we only have 50% or maybe 20% of the gas left in the cylinder - just look and we know whether we need to look for a gas station or whether we still have enough for the next few days.

-The investment in such cylinders will pay off very quickly because before each trip we usually replace the cylinder with a full one, even if the previous one has not run out to zero.
-In this case, we only refuel to the full and do not throw away the unused gas as before.
+The investment in such cylinders will pay off very quickly because before each trip we usually replace the cylinder with a full one, even if the previous one is not completely empty.
+In this case, we only fill up the tank and do not throw away the unused gas as before.

-In winter, it is best to have cylinders filled with pure propane , not a propane-butane mixture.
-The flat has a different density and in the case of minus temperatures, such gas can freeze if less than 1/3 of it is left in the cylinder.
+In winter, it is best to have cylinders filled with pure propane and not a propane-butane mixture.
+The mixture has a different density and in case of minus temperatures, such gas may freeze if less than 1/3 of it remains in the cylinder.

-Because we will not fill up with pure propane at LPG stations and the mixture I was a bit afraid of going on a winter trip.
-However, LPG stations for winter have a "winter" mixture with more propane and only once I have managed that at -10, when about 25% of gas was left in the cylinder, frost and the system appeared on the cylinder, Duo-Control switched gas consumption to the cylinder in which there was more gas.
+Since we cannot refuel pure propane at LPG stations and the mixture, I was a bit afraid of the winter trip.
+LPG stations for the winter, however, have a "winter" mixture with a larger amount of propane and only once did it happen to me that at -10, when there was about 25% of gas left in the cylinder, frost appeared on the cylinder and the system, Duo-Control switched the gas consumption to the cylinders where there was more gas.

 -10-cpng

-To avoid this, it is enough to remember to have 2 cylinders always full and in this way we should calmly heat the motorhome, even in severe frosts, for about 4-5 days on the gas purchased at the LPG station.
+To avoid this , just remember to always have two cylinders full and in this way we should be able to safely heat the camper, even in frosty weather, for about 4-5 days using gas purchased at an LPG station.

-Yet another solution is the use of heating mats that can cover the cylinders or bring warm air to the cylinder hatch, but this is a topic for a separate article.
+Yet another solution is to use heating mats with which we can cover the cylinders or blow warm air into the cylinder hatch, but this is a topic for a separate article.

-More information about the Gas-Bank cylinder can be found on the manufacturer's website www.gas-bank.com and for shopping, please visit the Accessories-Kawodowe.pl store.
+More information about the Gas-Bank cylinder can be found on the manufacturer's website www.gas-bank.com and for purchases please visit the Akcesoria-Kempingowe.pl store.

 gallery